OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 ### Data Preparation

-Only *the nobel.csv* dataset was first inspected and imported into a Pandas DataFrame to begin conducting the exploratory data analysis:
+Only *the nobel_dataset.csv* dataset was first inspected and imported into a Pandas DataFrame to begin conducting the exploratory data analysis:

 ### Exploratory Data Analysis